We will introduce you to 10 amazing books we recommend to every CTO! Well, it couldn’t be truer of...

 - Explain complex programming concepts to a non-technical person

 - Lead a well-organized conversation

 - Negotiate when needed

 - Build lasting relationships

 If you enjoy what you do, and apart from the code, you develop some social skills, the steps described above will come naturally.
 Trust your intuition and observe the Senior Developers around you.
 Learn from them, and if you think they could do things better, make a note to yourself.
 Things may seem different once you become one of them, and some of these observations may help you get one step further.

 Sometimes the gut may not want to talk.
 Remember what you’ve just read, Seniors are there to support those at the early stages of their careers and contribute to the community that once helped them too.

 Although software developer career paths vary from each other, there is a set of common skills.
 On a side note, if you ever decide to pursue your IT career in a non-traditional role, most of these steps will help you advance as well.

 Enjoy your journey, and stay curious, but remember that passion and coaching slogans may be overrated.
-You also won’t move forward by obsessively thinking how to become senior software developer.
-The success and passion come from the small steps you diligently take every day.
+You also won’t move forward by obsessively thinking about how to become a senior software developer.
+Success and passion come from the small steps you diligently take every day.